pumbaa666/KaamelottBot/README.md

 # Bon ben révolte !
 ```

+Installing the Bot on your Discord channel
+---
+Open https://discord.com on your browser and login to your account.
+Update the following url with your application id instead of `<YOUR-APPLICATION-ID>`
+Browse `https://discordapp.com/oauth2/authorize?&client_id=<YOUR-APPLICATION-ID>&scope=bot&permissions=274881149184` and grant the permission.
+Type `!k poulette` in any channel

 How does it work
 ---
 When triggered with `!k` the bot will use the following words to search for an audio file who's name contains it.
 The files comes from http://pumbaa.ch/public/kaamelott/ (TODO use https://github.com/2ec0b4/kaamelott-soundboard/tree/master/sounds ?)
 The file names and the full quotes are listed in https://github.com/2ec0b4/kaamelott-soundboard/blob/master/sounds/sounds.json
 It take a random quote from the result, download the audio locally, add 3 seconds of blank sound at the end (for some reason the Discord API disconnect too soon and truncate the end of the audio), save all these files in a cache folder and play the sound in the Discord audio-channel you're connected too.

+The cached files are stored under [KaamelottBot]\sounds
+`initial` store the original mp3 files
+`extended` are duplicates with 3 seconds of blank sound added at the end (dirty workaround for Discord API bug)
+You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot`.

+Hosting your own Server
+---
+You can host the server on your own machine and not depending on pumbaa.ch

 Server Requirements
 ---